What It's About

 Good enough is good enough.

-The beauty of one day giving in to the next is the following day has its own way.
+The beauty of one day giving in, is the next day has its own way.
 Succeeding days run to their own rule and they’ll not be dictated to by the previous day.
 “There may be tears of an evening, but there is the possibility of joy in the morning,” (Psalm 30:5) and I don’t know about you, but I’ve experienced this fact hundreds of times now.
+I just know now that hope is ever on the horizon.

 Just as we carried that load so competently just a short time ago, there will be again that confidence that is now eroded to dust.